-Discovering Drape in CrochetBy Amy Lynn Yarbrough – Be the first to comment
+Discovering Drape in CrochetBy Amy Lynn Yarbrough – 1 Comment

 I learned the basics of crochet when I was still young from a booklet I found in our storage.
 Being naturally inquisitive I found ways to learn more but it wasn’t until I was much older that I heard about drape.
 Now that I understand the concept I realize that I had an idea of how it worked before hand, as the term has some obvious implications.
 Now, as a crochet teacher, I’d like to help our readers understand what it means, how important it is, and how to achieve it.